invictauss/Roblox-User-Gen/README.md

 `> Features`

 - Proxyless.
-- Sends users in .txt and discord server.
+- Sends users in .txt and in discord server.

 `> Credits`